otakuuuuuu/nevertoolate/README.md

 - Add SQL files into the package

 Thu 21 May, 2020
-- Proudly, we finished implement all the features, and moved the code from Azure to GitHub. :)
+- Proudly, we finished implement all the features, and brought all the code to GitHub :)